motiv-labs/janus/docs/quick_start/add_endpoint.md

 ### Github

 To login with github you need to send a valid github access token in the Authorization header.
-This token will be exchanged by a JWT token that you can use to make requests to the gateway gateway API.
+This token will be exchanged by a JWT token that you can use to make requests to the admin gateway API.

-You can choose to either go through the [oAuth2](https://developer.github.com/v3/guides/basics-of-authentication/) flows to authorize an user on github or generate a [Personal Access Toke](https://github.com/settings/tokens)
+You can choose to either go through the [oAuth2](https://developer.github.com/v3/guides/basics-of-authentication/) flows to authorize an user on github or generate a [Personal Access Token](https://github.com/settings/tokens)

 You can also configure which organizations/teams will be allowed to login on the Admin API.
 For this you just need to configure: